wp-plugins/skip-to/readme.txt

 * Changed the SkipToMin.js and added features like scanning by ID, customclass for overrides, specify which element it should attach to .
 * Updates to the readme.

+= 2.0.0 =
+* Jon from University of Illinois Changed  SkipToMin.js and added features like Nav etc.  .
+* Updates to the readme.

 == Authors ==
 **Nawaz Khan**
 [https://github.com/mpnkhan](https://github.com/mpnkhan) || [@mpnkhan](https://twitter.com/mpnkhan)